KarlComSe/FramtidshjulAB/README.md

 QRCode - for generating QR-codes
 Turf.js - for intersection of polygons
-uuid - for generating unique ids (can use browswer function instead?)
+uuid - for generating unique ids (can use browswer function instead?) ==> Not needed anymore.
+To be deleted.

 ### File and folder structure